kstulgys/2b0d7b3dcb6d/README.md

    - As far as I can tell from the description, this user story is only about the error message.
 There should not be any other message displayed.

 Here is another approach for implementing this user story.
-If we need a loading state I would probably handle the logic with the `useReducer` hook
+If we need a loading state I would probably handle the entire state logic with `useReducer` hook.

+**NB**: As a reviewer I would not implement the entire user story, this is just an example

 ```js
 function fetchFuel(fleetId) {